-Referrals between the participating property and the Energy Savings Assistance (ESA) program is a SOMAH program requirement (as detailed in Section 2.4.2, Energy Saving Assistance (ESA) Program Referral Requirements).
+Referrals between the participating property and the Energy Savings Assistance (ESA) program is a SOMAH program requirement (as detailed in Section 2.6, Energy Savings Assistance (ESA) Program Requirement).
 The SOMAH PA and EPM also offer connections to other programs, such as those covering topics detailed below:

 - Energy efficiency (whole building, measure-focused, direct install, and low-income)

 - Demand response and load shifting

 - Battery storage

+- Electrification

-- Electrification - Electric vehicle charging
+- Electric vehicle charging

-An up-to-date program list of direct SOMAH program referrals will be maintained on CalSOMAH.org.
+An up-to-date program list will be maintained on CalSOMAH.org.

-1.3.3 Services to Support Job Training Participants and Job Training Organizations The SOMAH PA will support job training participants and job training organizations in the following ways:
+1.3.3 Services to Support Job Training Participants and Job Training Organizations

+The SOMAH PA will support job training participants and job training organizations in the following ways:

-- Developing the SOMAH Job Training Portal (see Section 2.6.7.1, SOMAH Job Training Portal) and supporting participants in accessing and utilizing it - Developing and publicizing standardized information regarding SOMAH, the solar industry, responsibilities of trainees, job requirements and expectations, and safety standards - Developing a common job description template for SOMAH trainee opportunities that includes expected total hours, types of work, pay scale, and pay timing - Convening and working with statewide job training organizations, including a Regional Job Training Organization Task Force, to provide best-practice curriculum development and other technical assistance resources based on proven, successful solar job training models - Compiling the Job Training Organization Directory and making it publicly available - Providing opportunities for further training for Job Training Participants, which may include resume assistance, interview workshops and notices of relevant job opportunities.
+Developing the SOMAH Job Training Portal (see Section 2.8.7, SOMAH Job Training Portal) and supporting participants in using it

+- Developing and publicizing standardized information regarding SOMAH, the solar industry, responsibilities of trainees, job requirements and expectations, and safety standards - Developing a common job description template for SOMAH trainee opportunities that includes expected total hours, types of work, pay scale, and pay timing - Convening and working with statewide job training organizations, including a Regional Job Training Organization Task Force, to provide best-practice curriculum development and other technical assistance resources based on proven, successful solar job training models - Compiling and making the Job Training Organization Directory publicly available - Providing opportunities for further training for Job Training Participants.
 These services may also be available to existing contractor employees meeting the local and targeted hire definitions who are interested in increasing their skills and accessing career ladder opportunities.